 Budgeted figures are computed on the modified accrual basis of accounting.
-The Building Reserve Fund and Gift Fund are not budgeted.
+All Funds are budgeted.

-There were no budget amendments for the year-ended June 30, 2023.
+There were no budget amendments for the year-ended June 30, 2024.

 NOTE 3 - DETAIL NOTES ON ALL FUNDS

 DEPOSITS AND INVESTMENTS

 The District maintains a cash and investment pool that is available for use by all funds.
 Each fund type's portion of this pool is displayed on the combined balance sheet as "cash and investments."
 In addition, investments are separately held by several of the District's funds.